naveen-malla/100DaysOfMLCode/README.md

 **DAY 52**:
 Reviewed reinforcement learning and learned about state action value function with example of a rover landing on moon.

+**DAY 53**:
+Introduction to reinforcement learning with human feedback for LLMs.